MileHacker Logo

 Public Holidays

-Friday is the main day of rest, with numerous businesses closed or operating reduced hours.
+Friday is the main day of rest, with many businesses closed or operating reduced hours.

 Seasonal and Religious Closures

-• Islamic religious observances (Eid-Fitr, Eid al-Adha, Ashura, Mawlid an-Nabi) follow the lunar calendar, so dates vary each year.
-Many shops shut for a number of days at these particular times.
+• Islamic religious observances (Eid al-Fitr, Eid al-Adha, Ashura, Mawlid an-Nabi) follow the lunar calendar, so dates vary each year.
+Many shops shut for a number of days at these times.
 Plan your visit accordingly.

 • National Holidays: Iraqi Army Day (Jan 6), Newroz (March 21), Baghdad Liberation Day (April 9), Republic Day (July 14), Iraqi Independence Day (Oct 3).
-Services may be reduced on such days.
+Services could be reduced during these days.

-• During the intense summer heat (July-August), some businesses may operate shorter opening periods or close during the hottest part of the day.
+• During the intense summer heat (July-August), some businesses may operate shorter opening times or close during the hottest part of the day.

 Airport Services for Travelers